BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 ## Bugfixes

+- IP Scanner & Port scanner
+  - Error message was not displayed when a single hostname could not be resolved [#1733](https://github.com/BornToBeRoot/NETworkManager/pull/1733){:target="\_blank"}
 - Fixed a bug in Dragablz that in certain circumstances locks the tab when you right-click on it and try to move it (See [#132](https://github.com/ButchersBoy/Dragablz/issues/132) & [#1702](https://github.com/BornToBeRoot/NETworkManager/issues/1702) for more details) [#1712](https://github.com/BornToBeRoot/NETworkManager/pull/1712){:target="\_blank"}
 - Lookup - OUI, Lookup
   - Input cannot end with ";" [#1515](https://github.com/BornToBeRoot/NETworkManager/pull/1515){:target="\_blank"}